SmartCampus-UFC/SmartUFC-MQTTProvider/README.md

 # Prerequisites

+## Minimal hardware requirements

+- 2-core CPU (additional are strongly recommended, especially if you intend to emulate more than 1000 devices);
+- 4 GB RAM (additional memory is strongly recommended, especially if you intend to emulate more than 1000 devices);
+- Minimum 30 GB hard disk space.

 ## Docker and Docker Compose

 To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container